 For detailed instruction on how to calculate the disbursement of Artist Bonus funds, please click here.

-The TACA Resiliency Committee recommends grant awards monthly based on nominations submitted by the Pop-Up Grant nominators and their adherence to the funding criteria.
-Organizations who receive grant awards will be notified by the end of each month.
+The TACA Resiliency Committee recommends grant awards bi-monthly based on nominations submitted by the Pop-Up Grant nominators and their adherence to the funding criteria.
+Organizations who receive grant awards will be notified according to the “Key Dates” schedule on the tab below.
 Grant awards will be made via ACH Direct Deposit unless a check is specifically requested.

-To support TACA’s ability to publicly announce each month’s grantees, TACA requires each grantee to submit the following information in a timely manner following their grant notification:
+To support TACA’s ability to publicly announce each cycle’s grantees, TACA requires each grantee to submit the following information in a timely manner following their grant notification: